-The wall of your dog’s intestines is lined with a mucous membrane.
+The wall of your dog’s intestines are lined with a mucous membrane.
 This membrane is maintained by the microbes living in the gut.

-If the microbe population is disrupted, the intestinal wall will be affected in three important ways:
+When the microbe is disrupted, the intestinal wall will be affected in three ways:

 - The mucous lining shrinks.
 The mucous membrane protects your dog’s gut lining from abrasions from his meals.
-If the mucous layer thins, then the intestinal cells beneath them will be scratched and irritated – and eventually inflamed.
+When it becomes thin, the cells beneath will be scratched and eventually inflamed.
 This is a problem because …

-- Inflammation of the intestinal lining will cause the tight junctions between the intestinal cells to open up.
+- Inflammation of the lining will cause the tight spaces between the cells to open up.

-- The intestinal cells either die off or become damaged and can no longer do their job of screening out harmful substances that shouldn’t cross the intestinal walls.
-This allows these harmful substances (like bacteria, viruses, fungi, undigested food and allergens) to enter the bloodstream.
+- The intestinal cells either die off or become damaged.
+And this leaves them no longer able to screen out any harmful substances.
+This means harmful substances can enter his bloodstream including bacteria, viruses, fungi, undigested food, and allergens to enter the bloodstream.

-Once this happens, you’ll start to see signs of chronic inflammation in your dog.
-His immune system will be kicked into overdrive, trying to deal with the influx of unwanted, potentially harmful substances entering the body.
+Once this happens, his immune system goes into overdrive.
+And you’ll start to see signs of chronic inflammation … as he tries to process these unwanted, potentially harmful substances entering the body.